Find out about how we'll be delivering our courses in 2020.

 Develop your teaching skills, acquire curriculum knowledge in the field of music, and benefit from our first-class music facilities and excellent placement opportunities with our PGCE Secondary Education with Music course.

-This Postgraduate Certificate Education (PGCE) Secondary Music course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.
+This Postgraduate Certificate in Education (PGCE) Secondary Music course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

 The course focuses on meeting the demands of teaching music in secondary schools in the twenty-first century.
 The programme proves a balance of reflective practice, analytic research and study, and current developments in music education.